 What is no-exam life insurance, you ask?
 Basically, it’s a form of life insurance that provides a certain amount of protection and coverage to a person without requiring him or her to first be examined by a medical professional.

-Although a physical exam isn't required before your application for these forms of life insurance, that doesn’t mean your name, contact information, and a payment is all you need to send for coverage.
+A physical exam isn't required before your application for these forms of life insurance.
+But that doesn’t mean your name, contact information, and a payment is all you need to send for coverage.

 When it comes to simplified issue life insurance, for example, you’ll have to answer a small handful of personal questions before a company will extend a quote to you.
-In most cases, that will mean letting the insurer know whether or not you: are a smoker, currently live in some sort of long-term-care institution, have HIV or AIDS, or have been declared terminally ill.
+In most cases, that'll mean letting the insurer know whether or not you:

 It also may mean sharing information related to whether or not you have heart or kidney disease, or you’ve had cancer or a stroke.